sanketgautam/Apparate/README.md

     apparate --repo <Submissions_Repo_Name> --user <HackerRank_Username> --passwd <HackerRank_Password> --token <GitHub_Token>

 ## Change to your Local Timezone
+Most of the cloud virtual machine instances (ex- AWS EC2) use `UTC` by default.
 Before scheduling apparate with crontab, verify if your machine is using correct timezone, if not, then change timezone of your machine to your local timezone.

 For that, may use `timedatectl` as,